Volunteer Opportunities in Our Community:

 Supplies and In-Kind Donations

-For safety and hygiene, The Basilica is not accepting in-kind donations of food or supplies.
+For safety and hygiene, The Basilica is not accepting in-kind donations of food, supplies, clothing or housewares.

-In addition to Support the Cities and Holy Trinity Lutheran Church, listed above, other local churches may be accepting donations of supplies/food items including: Incarnation Catholic Church (612-822-2101 or Español 612-874-7169) or Wooddale Church (Loring Park/Music Box Theatre location, 612-306-2078).
-Please call in advance to ensure they are accepting items.
+In addition to Support the Cities and Holy Trinity Lutheran Church, other local churches and organizations may be accepting donations of supplies/food items.
+Please check their websites for hours, locations, and items accepted.

 CTUL Centro de Trabajadores Unidos en Lucha (Chicago Ave. and 37th, near the memorial site where Mr. Floyd was killed)